Quick overview

 These registers will tell you if someone has entered into a contract in your name without you knowing it.

-In the Citizen’s Portal, you can track various government records, such as accesses to data, changes or requests for new documents.
+In turn, you can track various government records, such as data accesses, changes or requests for new documents, on the Citizen Portal.
 If someone applies for a new document in your name, you’ll see it there.

-Anyone who finds an identity card issued to another person shall immediately hand it over to the designated authority, the designated embassy or the police.
+Anyone who finds an identity card issued to another person shall immediately hand it over to the authorised authority, the authorised embassy or the police.

 What should you do if you suspect misuse of the OP?